How to Build Trust and Relationships with Contractors

 100% of unpaid tax if HMRC finds that the contractor actively tried to conceal theirIR35 status and underpayment of tax.

 However, it is debatable whether it truly is.
-Starting April 2022, when all parties involved are going to be punished for a failure to comply, it’s known that the employing side will be liable for the contractor's tax and national insurance contributions.
-It makes it the same as what the contractors were subjected to.
-However, they will also be required to pay the employer NICs and the apprenticeship levy, with interest charged for late payment.
+Starting in April 2022, when all parties involved will face penalties for failing to comply, it is known that the employing side will be liable for the contractor's tax and national insurance contributions.
+This aligns it with what contractors were previously subjected to.
+Additionally, they will also be required to pay the employer NICs and the apprenticeship levy, with interest charged for late payment.

-With the IR35 in place, recruiters now have a vital role in helping contractors and clients understand how the new rules will apply.
-Adjusting the agency’s processes to be compliant with the changes in the legislation is half of the job done.
-The second challenge is posed by the need of having to communicate them to the involved parties effectively.
-Tailoring a personal approach to each will help you build trust and credibility.
-And position yourself as an empathic and knowledgeable advisor, not just a third party.
+With IR35 in place, recruiters now play a vital role in helping contractors and clients understand how the new rules will apply.
+Adjusting the agency’s processes to comply with the changes in legislation is half of the job done.
+The second challenge lies in the need to communicate these changes effectively to the involved parties.
+Tailoring a personal approach to each will help you build trust and credibility, positioning yourself as an empathetic and knowledgeable advisor, rather than just a third party.

-Before you can begin advising on correct IR35 procedures, you need to ensure your own company follows them.
-A good idea would be to hire an IR35 consultant.
-Dedicate a day during which your entire company would undergo a workshop.
-The consultant would explain all there is about the legislation in greater depth.
+Before advising on correct IR35 procedures, ensure your company adheres to them.
+It would be wise to hire an IR35 consultant.
+Dedicate a day for a workshop involving your entire company.
+The consultant will explain the legislation in greater detail.

-When everyone is on the same page, you can begin adjusting your internal processes.
-The best place to start is onboarding both, the contractor and the client.
-During this process, you’d walk them through the requirements, the factors and the potential fees in case of non-compliance.
-You should also put a system in place for checking the contracts, as well as keeping an eye on exemptions in case their status changes.
-In other words, the first step in becoming an IR35 advisor is learning and applying the legislation yourself.
+When everyone is on the same page, you can start adjusting your internal processes.
+The best place to begin is onboarding both the contractor and the client.
+During this process, you'll walk them through the requirements, factors, and potential fees in case of non-compliance.
+You should also establish a system for checking the contracts, as well as monitoring exemptions should their status change.
+In other words, the first step in becoming an IR35 advisor is to learn and apply the legislation yourself.

-We cannot emphasise enough that key to both, making the transition easier and establishing yourself as a trusted support system, is communication.
+We cannot emphasise enough that the key to both making the transition easier and establishing yourself as a trusted support system is communication.
 Naturally, you won't be relaying the same type of information to different parties.
-That would be a waste of everyone’s time as some bits relevant to contractors are irrelevant to the employers and vice versa.
-However, even with the fundamental information that is important to both, you will need to work out an individual approach.
+That would waste everyone’s time, as some details relevant to contractors are irrelevant to employers and vice versa.
+However, even with the fundamental information that is important to both, you will need to develop an individual approach.

-Simply put, they will be viewing the same facts from a different perspective.
-And your job is to put them in the right context.
-The easiest example of this is what happens if they are caught not following the regulations.
-Both parties need to be informed of the fact they will get punished.
-However, since the consequences of non-compliance vary, you won’t communicate measures that are applied to the other side.
-It is important to be spot-on with accuracy and relevance if you want to be a trusted source.
-Therefore the advice you provide must always be personalised to the party you’re speaking to.
+In simple terms, they will view the same facts from a different perspective, and your role is to provide the proper context.
+A clear example of this is when they are caught not following regulations.
+Both parties need to understand that there will be consequences.
+However, since the consequences of non-compliance vary, you should not communicate the measures that apply to the other party.
+It is essential to maintain accuracy and relevance if you want to be a trusted source.
+Therefore, the advice you offer must always be tailored to the individual you’re addressing.

-Although the HMRC has come up with an online tool aimed at contractors, it is far from being a trusted source.
-It’s debatable whether it was built to be that in the first place, or if it’s designed to give the user an approximate pointer.
-Either way, this leads the contractors exposed to a threat of a penalty.
-This is the leading reason behind 80% of the quizzed contractors confirming they would favour recruiters that offer sufficient IR35 procedures and/or outside the IR35 works.
-In other words, being IR35 compliant and willing to offer to do most of the heavy lifting in regards to it will put you ahead of the competitors.
+Although HMRC has introduced an online tool for contractors, it is far from being a reliable source.
+It’s debatable whether it was intended to be that in the first place, or if it’s designed to provide users with a rough guide.
+Either way, this exposes contractors to the risk of a penalty.
+This is the primary reason why 80% of the contractors surveyed confirmed they would prefer recruiters that implement adequate IR35 procedures and/or offer outside IR35 work.
+In other words, being IR35 compliant and willing to handle most of the related responsibilities will give you an advantage over competitors.

-The government might not have not supplied the contractors or intermediaries with sufficient tools.
-But software vendors like Timesheet Portal have updated their original platforms with IR35-aimed features.
-For example, formerly our approval module was bound to run based on the time rates only.
-With the change in the legislation, we have introduced an option for it to function on a delivery basis instead.
-This has been done in light of the fact that being paid for the hours spent as opposed to the deliverables is one of the ruling IR35 factors.
+The government may not have provided contractors or intermediaries with adequate tools.
+However, software vendors like Timesheet Portal have updated their original platforms with features aimed at IR35 compliance.
+For instance, our approval module used to operate solely based on time rates.
+With the legislative changes, we have introduced the option for it to function on a delivery basis instead.
+This adjustment reflects the fact that being compensated for hours worked rather than deliverables is one of the key IR35 factors.

-With that said, it’s important to point out that while our Recruitment tool is aimed at aiding the recruiters in staying IR35 compliant, it’s not equipped to help you rule out the status of the contractors.
-However, most of the previous existing key functions have now been upgraded to accommodate the new off-payroll rules if you have the need for them.
-To get a better grasp of what we have to offer for contractor management, we strongly suggest exploring various options the software has to offer and we promise you will find a sufficient one.
+With that said, it’s important to note that while our Recruitment tool aims to assist recruiters in staying IR35 compliant, it’s not designed to determine the status of contractors.
+However, many of the existing key functions have now been upgraded to meet the new off-payroll rules, should you need them.
+To better understand what we offer for contractor management, we strongly encourage you to explore the various options available in the software, and we promise you will find a suitable choice.

-The IR35 changes haven’t just brought up a lot of controversies.
-It has also shaken up the relationship between recruitment agencies and contractors.
-Since the employers and recruiters were given an additional year to adjust, whereas the contractors were to take on the heat, the former wasn’t in such a rush to adjust their companies.
-This made the contracted workers lose faith in being assisted in regard to the IR35 concerns.
+The IR35 changes have not only sparked a lot of controversies but have also disrupted the relationship between recruitment agencies and contractors.
+While employers and recruiters were granted an additional year to adjust, contractors were left to bear the burden, which meant that the former did not feel as urgent about modifying their companies.
+As a result, contracted workers have started to lose faith in receiving support regarding IR35 concerns.

-However, it’s not too late to fix that bond.
-The best way is to actually take the initiative when addressing the new off-payroll regulations and advising the contractors/clients along the way, as opposed to when the crisis arises.
-This will establish you as a knowledgeable and responsible business, looking out for the ones you work with.
-In the competitive world of recruitment, such a trust-driven reputation will work wonders for both the attraction and retention of clients and contractors.
+However, it’s not too late to mend that bond.
+The best approach is to proactively address the new off-payroll regulations and provide guidance to contractors and clients along the way, rather than waiting for a crisis to occur.
+This will position you as a knowledgeable and responsible business that cares for those you work with.
+In the competitive field of recruitment, such a trust-driven reputation will greatly enhance the attraction and retention of clients and contractors.

-Are you ready to rise above the competition?
-Just ask us for a headstart.
+Are you prepared to surpass the competition?
+Simply reach out for a head start.

 Disclaimer: The information in this article is provided to the best of our knowledge and serves as a general guide to the IR35 legislation.
 You should always make your own enquiries with HMRC or a qualified legal / financial expert in this area before acting on any of our advice.